 Where new Hot Mix Asphalt (HMA) pavement ties in with existing pavement at the project termini, variable mill as necessary to provide a smooth transition between existing and new HMA Surface.
 If profile differential between new and existing does not allow for a butt joint, tie in with HMA Surface over a minimum length of 100 feet.

 Tie down driveways with HMA matching mainline type to the back of the Right of Way or as directed by RCE.
-Obtain sloping permissions as necessary.
-Tie down intersecting routes with HMA matching mainline type to termini indicated in Exhibit 4a.
+Tie down intersecting routes with HMA matching mainline type.